AI-Commandos/LLaMa2lang/README.md

 1. Load a dataset that contains Q&A/instruction pairs.
 2. Translate the entire dataset to a given target language.
 3. Load the translated dataset and extract threads by recursively selecting prompts with their respective answers with the highest rank only, through to subsequent prompts, etc.
-4. Turn the threads into texts using [LLaMa's prompt format](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).
+4. Turn the threads into prompts following a given template (customizable).
 5. Use QLoRA and PEFT to finetune a base foundation model's instruct finetune on this dataset.
+6. Run inference using the newly trained model.

 # Supported paradigms
 ## Translation